The Role of Optical Balance in Logo Design and Why It Matters

 Logo grids exist to provide structure, consistency, and alignment.
 But when used correctly, they also guide your decisions about visual weight and space distribution.

-At Akrivi, we’ve developed Adobe Illustrator plugins and scripts that help automate grid creation while keeping you in full creative control.
+I've developed several Adobe Illustrator plugins and scripts that help automate grid creation while keeping you in full creative control.
 This includes:

 These tools help you eliminate the guesswork while still allowing for optical adjustments based on what looks and feels balanced.